itsmattei/KEN/README.md

 This repository contains all the code to replicate the experiments shown in [_KEN: a Universal and Simple Non-Parametric Pruning Algorithm for Large Language Models_](...)

-Based on the different KEN application, this repository includes the following packages:
+Based on the different KEN applications, this repository includes the following packages:
 ```bash
 KEN
 ├── setup                              <-- a useful package to train your LLM very quickly